 - Meet all major requirements (including prerequisite courses) listed for the chosen program of study.

 - Complete the Georgia Legislative History and Constitution requirements.

-- Earn at least 25 percent of the credit hours, exclusive of the university-wide requirements (WELL 1000 and the first-year seminar/learning community), through instruction offered by Kennesaw State.
+- Earn at least 25 percent of the credit hours, through instruction offered by Kennesaw State.
 If the first baccalaureate degree was earned at KSU, these hours must be in excess of any hours used toward the first baccalaureate degree, unless the first degree was received within five years of receiving the second degree.

 - Complete at least 21 semester hours of upper-division coursework in residence beyond the courses required for the student's first degree.

 - If the first degree is earned at Kennesaw State University, a student may seek a second baccalaureate degree only if the second major is different from the first major.

 - Complete (for students with majors in the Bagwell College of Education) the lower division major requirement courses in Education.